One Program - Maximum Flexibility

 Before taking any of the HCM concentration courses, students must first complete all of the foundation course requirements.

-The 36-credit, 100 percent online Supply Chain Management Concentration is available to all MBA students regardless of location or track selection.
+The 36-credit, 100 percent online Supply Chain Management Concentration is available to all MBA students regardless of track selection.
 You will take the 8 core courses and then select 4 courses from the following: